 Figure 1 - Distribution of the 10 sites sampled in Guadeloupe for our experiment.
 Snail populations are represented by colored pictograms: blue for Aplexa marmorata and red for Physa acuta.
 N (never or newly-invaded) populations of A. marmorata are indicated by a box.
 See Table 1 for the acronyms of population names.
-The islands of Grande-Terre and Marie-Galante are exaggeratedly close but are in reality distant by around 30 km.
+The islands of Grande-Terre and Marie-Galante, which appear exaggeratedly close here, are in reality around 30 km apart.

 Field collection